amalgam8/amalgam8.github.io/_docs/getting-started-with-amalgam8.md

 ---
 layout: page
-title: Getting Started With Amalgam8
+title: Getting Started
 permalink: /docs/getting-started/
-exclude: true
+order: 1
 ---

 Running your application on top of the Amalgam8 microservice platform